truenas/documentation/content/CORETutorials/JailsPluginsVMs/Plugins/MinIOPlugin.md

 ## Migrating from S3 Service to Minio Plugin

-After completing the initial install of the **Minio** plugin, users with an existing S3 service deployment need to migrate S3 data from the previous service deployment to the new plugin.
+After completing initial installation of the **Minio** plugin, users with an existing S3 service deployment need to migrate S3 data from the previous service deployment to the new plugin.
-Migrating from the built-in S3 service to the **Minio** plugin could require an extended service window.
+Migrating from the built-in S3 service to the **Minio** plugin could result in an extended data migration window and potential disruptions to S3 data access.

 {{< enterprise >}}
 Beginning in CORE 13.0-U6, Enterprise customers with the S3 service running or enabled are prevented from upgrading to the next major version.